cs1302uga/cs1302-gallery/README.md

    method.
 This thread is usually called the "main" thread.
-When you launch your JavaFX application using the `Application.launch` method, part of the application life-cycle is the creation of a thread for your GUI called the "JavaFX Event Dispatch" thread.
-By default, any code executed by or in response to your GUI components (e.g., the code for an event handler) takes place in the JavaFX Event Dispatch Thread.
+When you launch your JavaFX application using the `Application.launch` method, part of the application life-cycle is the creation of a thread for your GUI called the "JavaFX Application Thread".
+By default, any code executed by or in response to your GUI components (e.g., the code for an event handler) takes place in the JavaFX Application Thread.
 If you do not want your program to hang, then you will need to create a separate thread for your problematic code snippets.
 This works because a Java program can have multiple threads executing concurrently.